 Australis College, through the participation of Managing Director Andrew Hetherington, is a proud supporter of the Vinnies CEO Sleep Out.

-This year on 18 June 2015, Andrew will join CEOs from around Brisbane and sleep out in the cold.
+Each year, Andrew joins CEOs from around Brisbane and sleeps out in the cold.
 Experiencing for one night what over 100,000 homeless Australians experience every night.

 St Vincent de Paul Society’s commitment has increased the profile of homelessness and raises crucial funds for Vinnies homeless services.
 The College’s fundraising efforts will provide immediate and emergency assistance and pathways to a brighter future for many homeless people.